 Chloe lives in Surrey and joined us in 2013 as a Support Worker.
-In 2017 she left to spend a year in Australia, gain additional experience working at the Commonwealth Games.
-In 2018 she returned to the UK and to her original role as Services Coordinator.
-She holds the nationally recognised Certificate in Brain Injury Studies from Northampton University/Headway UK, she also has a degree in Psychology and has continued her professional development in the experience of special educational needs, brain injury and rehabilitaion services.
-Part of the Senior Management Team, Chloe is pivotal in advising best practice in cognitive rehabilitation for our clients.
+In 2017 she went to Australia for a year to gain additional experience working at the Commonwealth Games.
+In 2018 she returned to the UK and rejoined Headway Surrey as a Services Coordinator.
+She holds the nationally recognised Certificate in Brain Injury Studies from Northampton University/Headway UK and a degree in Psychology.
+Chloe is part of the Senior Management Team and is pivotal in providing the best practice for our clients.
+Chloe is also trained in Mental Health First Aid.

 Rowena lives in the Cranleigh area and joined Headway Surrey in August 2016, as a Support Worker, Supporting clients both in the Centre and also out in the community.
 Previously an experienced retail manager, with excellent front line service skills, she decided to work for a boys that specialised in challenging behavioural problems and autism.
 She has particular skills in, observing and spotting triggers of a learned behaviour that need to be changed.
 Rowena holds the Certificate in Brain Injury Studies from Northampton University/Headway UK, an NVQ3 in Challenging Behaviour and a Diploma in Counselling.

 Rehabilitation Coordinator (Part-time, Mon, Tue, Wed, Fri)